SYMLINK(3P) POSIX Programmer's Manual SYMLINK(3P)

 ponent of the path prefix of path2.

-EEXIST The path2 argument names an existing file or symbolic link.
+EEXIST The path2 argument names an existing file.

 EIO An I/O error occurs while reading from or writing to the file